Search developer video transcripts

 Showcase grid

-Showing 24 structured records from 45 matching public YouTube showcases.
+Showing 24 primary or secondary records from 59 matching public YouTube showcases.

 In this excerpt, Scott Galloway discusses the rapid damage to AI’s public image, arguing that much of the fear around job loss may be strategic hype rather than a clear reading of the data.
 He says the strongest enthusiasm for AI is concentrated among wealthier people, while many others mainly experience higher costs and uncertainty.
 The conversation also examines whether AI will replace jobs or ultimately create more employment, with debate over hiring trends, productivity gains, and the possibility of serious disruption in specific industries.